Klest94/Bellatrex/README.md

 # Additional material (draft)

-We will drop stuff upon acceptance of the paper, and refer to the paper directly.
+I would drop this part upon acceptance of the paper, since it's included in the paper Appendix already.

+consider adding a detailed example: take an instance adn a trained RF, go through the code in `tutorial.py` and exlain what is being done step by step.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++